wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/step-by-step.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

-.. meta:: :description: The Elasticsearch is a highly scalable full-text search engine.
-Install the Elasticsearch in a single-node or multi-node configuration according to your environment needs.
+.. meta:: :description: Elasticsearch is a highly scalable full-text search engine.
+Install  Elasticsearch in a single-node or multi-node configuration according to your environment needs.

 .. _wazuh_indexer_step_by_step: